 To sum up I would recommend: Build your own blog/portfolio.
 Study SEO.
 Then start out on the whole paid advertising thing.

-Last but not least, if you have 40 minutes to spare, please take a listen to Seth Godins talk on about what we as marketeers should be aware of now and in the future.
+if you have 40 minutes to spare, please take a listen to Seth Godins talk on about what we as marketers should be aware of now and in the future.